Rowan Blanchard Just Got Her Shortest Haircut Ever — & You're Going To Want Copy It

 “Rowan has been talking about cutting her hair for a while,” Heaps explained.
 “When she started sending me pics of Cybill Shepherd in The Last Picture Show, I knew it was time.”
 (We should have anticipated that the star’s hair inspiration wouldn’t come from Taylor Swift or any of Hollywood’s current “It” girls, but a black-and-white film from 1971.)

 When it officially came time to get out the scissors, Heaps said, “I felt the perfect length would fall right to her collarbone.
 Something effortless.”
-After shearing off nine inches of Blanchard’s length, the pro used a Biosilk flat iron, White Sands texturizing spray (which conveniently doubles as heat protection), and a dab of Ouai Finishing Crème to polish off the new look.
+After shearing off nine inches of Blanchard’s length, the pro used a flat iron, some texturising spray, and a dab of Ouai Finishing Crème to polish off the new look.
 Effortless?
 Well, we don't know about that — but the actress sure makes it look that way.

 Advertisement